About the Doane Observatory

 Visit the largest aperture telescope available to the public in the Chicagoland area.
 The Doane Observatory is located east of the Adler's main building and beside the shores of Lake Michigan.
 With its 20-inch (0.5 m) diameter mirror, the Doane can gather over 5,000 times more light than an unaided human eye, allowing you to see celestial objects like the Moon, planets, stars, and galaxies that are trillions of miles away.

-The Doane is open to both ticketed museum visitors and the non-ticketed public, from 1 pm - 3 pm Saturday and Sunday.
+The Doane is open to both ticketed museum visitors and the non-ticketed public, from 10 am-1 pm Monday and Friday and from 11 am-1 pm on Saturday.
 Check the Box Office for availability.
 During open hours, Adler staff and trained teen docents provide observatory and telescope tours.

 In June 2013, the Adler launched the Doane Observatory Teen Docent Program Pilot, which was made possible by the generous support of the MacLean Family.
 To learn more about the museum's efforts to expand programming for young people engaged in hands-on STEM learning experiences at the Adler, visit the Doane Observatory Renovation page.